RichardRed0x/politeia-digest/issue-010.md

 **[2019 Events Funding](https://proposals.decred.org/proposals/d3e7f159b9680c059a3d4b398de2c8f6627108f28b7d61a3f10397acb4b5e509) - submitted Feb 14 by dustorf, published Feb 18 - 0 comments**

+A pre-proposal was [posted](https://www.reddit.com/r/decred/comments/anhh8n/proposal_to_get_events_spending_approved_via/) on /r/decred on Feb 5, where it received 5 comments.

 This proposal sets out a plan and budget for Decred's attendance at events in 2019.
 The total budget requested is $200k, with $150k to fund a Decred presence at one major event in each of North America, Europe and Asia (50k each).
 Examples of the kind of event being considered are given, but these are provisional as no agreements have yet been made.
 There is a further 50k budget requested to send individual speakers to relevant events, should they submit talks/sessions which are accepted by the organizers. @dustorf would be the final decision-maker on which events to attend, with input from the community.

 **[2019 Marketing Plan Funding](https://proposals.decred.org/proposals/c84a76685e4437a15760033725044a15ad832f68f9d123eb837337060a09f86e) - submitted Feb 15 by dustorf, published Feb 18 - 2 comments**